 You can also search by virtually any parameter from location to type of organization or cause.

 The career/jobs space at the Chronicle of Philanthropy is particularly useful if you are interested in fundraising.
 But there are many types of jobs here, from starter positions to executive directors.
-You don't have to subscribe to the Chronicle to use the search tool.
+You may have to subscribe to to the Chronicle to access the job listings

 But, if you are planning to make nonprofit a long-term career, you'd be wise to subscribe to the Chronicle.
 It is the place to keep up on the field.
 Imagine how much more valuable you'll seem when you know about the latest issues and news in the nonprofit world.

-The Foundation Center keeps tabs on philanthropy across the globe.
+The Foundation Center (part of Candid) keeps tabs on philanthropy across the globe.
 It is renowned for databases on every kind of grant, grant giver, and who has given to whom and for what.
 Want to look smart when you apply for a nonprofit job?
 Get familiar with this organization.
 It is the place to go to research foundations, with an online database and collections in libraries around the US.